-The Claflin University Department of Public Safety (CUDPS) is responsible for preparing and distributing this report.
-The Department of Public Safety collaborates with many other departments and law enforcement agencies such as the University's Administration, the Division of Student Development and Services, the Orangeburg Department of Public Safety, and the Orangeburg Sheriff's Office in order to produce this report.
+At Claflin University, the Department of Public Safety (CUDPS) is responsible for preparing and distributing this annual report.
+The CUDPS collaborates with various university departments, local law enforcement agencies such as the Orangeburg Department of Public Safety, and the Orangeburg Sheriff's Office to compile and publish the required data.